c100ng/vscode-docs-in-chinese/docs/extensions/example-hello-world.md

 MetaDescription: Create your first Visual Studio extension (plug-in) with a simple Hello Word example.
 This walkthrough will take you through the basics of VS Code extensibility.
 ---

-# Example - Hello World
+# 实例 - Hello World

 ## Your First Extension